-Loans from various financial institutions generally mature in one to ten years, accrue interest at rates from 2.0% to 2.5% annually, and are unsecured and subordinated.
+Loans from various financial institutions generally mature in one to ten years (maturities range from November 2015 - September 2025 as of September 30, 2015), accrue interest at rates from 0% to 3% annually, and are unsecured and subordinated.
 Certain loans contain automatic extension provisions that can renew indefinitely.
 Some loans permit the accrued interest to be added to the principal balance quarterly; the other loans require the interest to be paid quarterly.
-Accrued interest added to principal balances amounted to \$67,055 in 2014, and \$37,862 in 2013.
+Accrued interest added to principal balances amounted to \$53,236 in 2015, and \$67,055 in 2014.